 Luckily there are ways you can prevent them.

 In Medicare lingo, a rapid disenrollment is generally when one of your clients, who you recently helped enroll into a new plan, decides to disenroll from their new plan within three months of their enrollment, or before their enrollment is final.

-There are some exceptions that apply, like if your client moves out of their plan’s service area or becomes dual eligible.
-You can read more about them in the Medicare Communications and Marketing Guidelines.
+There are some exceptions that apply, like if your client moves out of their plan’s service area or becomes dual-eligible.
+You can read more about them in the Medicare Advantage & Part D Communication Requirements.